UnlockingADHD

 On posting day, she urged parents to accompany their children, as the transition from primary to secondary school can be scary for a new student.
 “Your presence will help them feel safe and grounded,” she said.

-To facilitate communication with teachers and AEDs, she prints information sheets about her children so that they are able to understand her children’s needs.
+To facilitate communication with teachers and AEDs, she prints information sheets to help them understand her children’s needs.
 She also provides an “action plan” so that her children’s teachers and AEDs know how best to support them.

 Alternative pathways and beyond

 Kalsum also presented an alternative to mainstream education in homeschooling.
-She suggested that children who may have difficulty in mainstream classrooms may fare better in a homeschooling approach, as it affords more flexibility in planning lessons and activities.
+She suggested that children who may have difficulty in mainstream classrooms, may fare better in a homeschooling approach.
+Homeschooling affords more flexibility in planning lessons and activities.

-“For struggling learners, when they’re given control over the learning, it helps to reduce anxiety and more importantly, it opens the door to communication,” she said.
+“For struggling learners, when they’re given control over the learning, it helps to reduce anxiety.
+More importantly, it opens the door to communication,” she said.
 It also allows children to develop their executive functioning skills at their own pace.

 However, homeschooling also comes with its disadvantages.
 Parents may be incompatible with their children as teachers, or lack the finances to cover a homeschooling curriculum.
-In the case of ADHD children, ADHD can also run in families, so parents might face similar executive function struggles in homeschooling, which can make it difficult for the family to cope.
+In the case of ADHD children, ADHD can also run in families.
+Parents might face similar executive function struggles in homeschooling, which can make it difficult for the family to cope.
 Thus, it is important to consider all sides before deciding to homeschool one’s children.

 Post-PSLE, Kalsum also shared some pathways for homeschoolers.